collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 You need to synchronize the changes

 you can configure Git to pull changes from the original, or upstream, repository into the local clone of your fork.
 When you clone a repository you own, you provide it with a remote URL that tells Git where to fetch and push updates.

-If you want to collaborate with the original repository, you'd add a new remote URL, typically called upstream, to your local Git clone:
+You associate the organizational repo URL with your local clone. original repository, you'd add a new remote URL, typically called upstream, to your local Git clone:

 git fetch, git merge, git pull